 - Take a look at your daily eating habits.
 Keep a journal of everything you eat in a day, this will help you to gain perspective on what you are eating, and how often you are eating.

 - Get moving!
-Being obese, or even overweight, can make you feel like you have gotten to a place that seems impossible to exercise.
-Start of slowly.
+Being obese or even overweight can make you feel like you have gotten to a place that seems impossible to exercise.
+Start off slowly.
 The best exercise you can do, which is also the easiest, is walk.
-That’s it, begin to go for a 30 minute walk, 5-6 times a week.
+That’s it, begin to go for a 30-minute walk, 5-6 times a week.
 As you build up stamina, walk farther and faster each day.
 As you begin to lose weight, consider adding other activities you enjoy.
-Riding a bike, dancing, yoga, swimming, jogging, ect.
+Riding a bike, dancing, yoga, swimming, jogging, etc.

 - Believe in yourself!
 I know you can change, I believe in you.

 Because of chronic elevated insulin levels due to obesity, it is first and foremost important to lower body fat.
 No amount of herbs or supplements is going to be effective if body fat remains high and lifestyle and diet changes are not put into place permanently.
 There are many supportive herbs and supplements out there, but an obese person’s body cannot respond to these as well.
 The first goal must be to reduce body fat, lose weight, and maintain a healthy weight, long-term.
 Herbs and supplements may aid in helping to boost fertility along the way, but they cannot be relied on as the solution.